-10. Restructuring and Other Income, Net
+10. Restructuring Costs and Other Income, Net

-Restructuring and other income, net in the first quarter of 2010 consisted of net restructuring income of \$17,000 from adjustments related to prior period restructurings and a pre-tax gain of \$285,000 from the sale of real estate in the U.S.
+Restructuring costs and other income, net in the first six months of 2010 consisted of restructuring costs of \$181,000 from adjustments related to prior period restructurings, a pre-tax gain of \$285,000 from the sale of real estate in the U.S and a curtailment gain on a pension liability of \$219,000 associated with the reduction of 25 full-time positions in France.